 Overview of different types of hearing aids, from National Institute on Deafness and Other Communication Disorders (NIDCD).
 Check the link to Assistive Devices also, under “Related Topics” on the right.
 NIDCD is part of NIH, the National Institutes on Health.

+Get good advice from the FTC on hearing aids.
 The Federal Trade Commission has prepared this short reference post on buying a hearing aid, getting an ear examination, and having hearing evaluations done by dispensers or audiologists.
 State regulations may exist in your state, to protect consumers

 Johns Hopkins provides a list of codes that can help consumers ask their insurance companies about the cost of Cochlear Implants.
 Total costs are unknown for 2019.
 Past estimates have ranged from $37,000 to $100,000.
 By asking your insurance company and your hospital to look up the procedure codes, you might be able to get a specific cost estimate for this outpatient procedure.